 The Secretariat is responsible for managing the membership database.
 They may delegate its operation to a third party, but it must be under their control and direction.

+Membership registrations are considered by the Secretariat on the basis of the information submitted.
 When a group seeks to register, and it is not clear if they fit the criteria, the Secretariat can request further information.